 Introduction to the Berlin Wall

-Following World War II, Germany was divided into four occupied zones controlled by the victorious Allied powers: the United States, Great Britain, France, and the Soviet Union.
-The capital city, Berlin, was also divided into four sectors, even though it was located in the Soviet-controlled East Germany.
-As tensions between the Soviet Union and the other Allied powers escalated, disagreements arose regarding the future of Berlin.
+Following World War II, Germany was divided into four occupied zones controlled by the victorious Allied powers: The power four included the United States, Great Britain, France and finally the Soviet Union.
+The capital city for this period was Berlin also divided circumferentially into four sections despite it was in the East Germany which was dominated by Soviet.
+With relations between the Soviet Union and the other allied powers souring there was conflict on who was to control Berlin.

 The Rise of the Iron Curtain